MattyLev/StringToData/README.md

 StringToData currently does not support dictionary use.

-Input data should be in the format automatically applied when writing data to .txt files using the .write() method.
+Input data should be a single line in the format automatically applied when writing data to .txt files using the .write() method.
 Functionality currently cannot be guaranteed if this format is not followed.

+Please let me know if you encounter any bugs or issues